NHSDigital/nhs-app-api/utils/README.md

 =======

 # build_all.sh
-This script will fully rebuild all your containers; including updating the Service Journey Rules volume and pulling the latest redis data for signon.
-To use it; please run it from the ROOT of the repo (e.g. nhsonline-app) `utils/build_all.sh`
+This script will fully rebuild all your containers; including updating the Service Journey Rules volume To use it; please run it from the ROOT of the repo (e.g. nhsonline-app) `utils/build_all.sh`